DDMAL/e2e-omr-documentation/tutorial/classification.md

 The Interactive (and Non-Interactive) Classifier requires connected components, not just masks extracted from the source image.
 These are created by the "CC Analysis" job which takes a cleaned-up black-and-white PNG image.

-Optionally, the Diagonal Neume Slicing job can be inserted between the CC Analysis job and Interactive Classifier job where [Diagonal Neume Slicing](https://github.com/DDMAL/diagonal-neume-slicing) is run to split neumes into neume components more often, reducing the number of classes to be classified.
+For manuscripts wit diagonal neumes, the Diagonal Neume Slicing job can be inserted between the CC Analysis job and Interactive Classifier job where [Diagonal Neume Slicing](https://github.com/DDMAL/diagonal-neume-slicing) is run to split compound neumes into neume components, reducing the number of glyph classes to be classified.

 ![Workflow until Interactive Classifier]({{site.baseurl}}/assets/workflow-to-ic.png)

-Above is a workflow containing the jobs necessary to prepare the inputs for the Interactive Classifier.
+Above is a Rodan workflow containing the jobs necessary to prepare the inputs for the Interactive Classifier.

 # Interactive Classification